SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This query consists of 2 phrases.

+It is interpreted to mean pollution with chemicals/substances, or with pathogens that many contaminate water, air or soil.
+* Whether food poisoning from contamination should be included is an open question - it is not air, soil or water per se, but does have to do with hygiene/sanitation (3.9.2).
+So far it is included.
+[Example result](https://www.webofscience.com/wos/woscc/full-record/WOS:A1993KR35200011)
+* In Phrase 2, the inclusion of `sanitation` and terms for disease finds some results to do with sanitation and prevention of communicable disease - is this consistent?
+Does it fall under 3.9.2?
+Sanitation can refer to both infrastructure (relevant for preventing water contamination) but also personal sanitation.
+The same can be said for `hand hygiene`, `personal hygiene` etc. in Phrase 1.

 ##### Phrase 1:

 Here only mortality is included (not survival).
 For survival,  there are very few results and they often concern animals.

-To add specific types of ambient air pollution, we used  World Health Organisation's (WHO) website <sup id="WHOairpoll">[9](#f9)</sup> and household air pollution <sup id="WHOhouseair">[10](#f10)</sup>. `air pollution` covers both ambient and household air pollution.
+To add specific types of ambient air pollution, we used  World Health Organisation's (WHO) website <sup id="WHOairpoll">[9](#f9)</sup> and household air pollution <sup id="WHOhouseair">[10](#f10)</sup>. `air pollution` covers both ambient and indoor/household air pollution.

-`poisoning*` was moved from the pollution terms (v2019-12) to the mortality terms, as poisoning indicates disease/mortality health impacts already.
-This primarily improves the results by finding publications about reducing carbon monoxide poisoning.
+`poisoning*` was moved from the pollution terms (v2019-12) to the mortality terms, as it reflects a disease/mortality aspect.
+This improves the results by catching results about carbon monoxide poisoning.

 The combination of gases with `NEAR/15 "pollution" OR "poisoning$"` is necessary because there are medical papers that discuss these with regards to disease, but in terms of diagnosis or treatment (e.g. diffusion lung capacity of CO)

-NOTE: Expore effects of just hygeine (possible too broad with dental hygeine/oral), but can probbaly just have sanitation alone!
+`hygiene` could be used alone, but there are many results about oral hygiene which are probably too broad (not to do with pollution/contamination). `sanitation` is also broad, and often returns animal results.
+Thus it is used as part of phrases below.

 ``` Ceylon =
 TS =